-Matt Hannon went from being Sylvester Stallone’s body guard to movie star in just 27 years.
-The star of the unlikely cult hit “Samurai Cop” talks about waiting 20 years to become an overnight sensation.
+Matt Hannon went from being Sylvester Stallone’s bodyguard to movie star in just 27 years.

-In 2004, a film canister containing an unreleased 1991 movie was discovered.
-“Samurai Cop,” a “Lethal Weapon” rip off, was plagued with terrible dialogue, bad acting, and questionable continuity.
-Scenes from the movie went viral followed by sold-out midnight screenings across the nation.
-I talked to the star of the film.
-It might not have brought the fame Matt Hannon was looking for, but 27 years after he shot this notorious film, he’s become a legend in the cult movie world.
+In 2004, a film canister containing an unreleased 1991 movie was discovered in storage.
+The buddy film “Samurai Cop” was plagued with terrible dialogue, bad acting, and questionable continuity.
+Scenes from the movie went viral which was followed by sold-out midnight screenings across the nation.

-I first saw the movie like most people, off a bootlegged VHS at someone’s house.
+Like most people, the first time I saw the movie was off a bootlegged VHS at someone’s house.
 “This will blow your mind!” the person with the tape told a half-full living room.
-Within minutes there was a chase scene where the close-ups of the title character had him in a brown female wig and a hat, while in the other shots was his natural hair.
 Even though the movie didn’t make any sense, it was so much fun to watch.
 I loved it.
 I’ve seen the movie many times since.
 Each time I see the movie I think, “They must know how bad this is, right.”

 I finally got my answer and so much more when the “Samurai Cop” himself agreed to come to my apartment for an interview.
 (Click here to listen) Matt Hannon’s still a striking guy.
 With his long hair, he looks almost the same he did in his infamous movie debut.
 Matt talked about the movie’s many unintentionally funny moments, discovering his fame and his short-lived life of crime.